Veeksi/graphgl_issue/README.md

 This repository is made due to this [issue](https://github.com/zino-hofmann/graphql-flutter/issues/1046)

 ## Problem
-1. Fetch all todos
+1. Fetch all todos -> (Empty list at start)
-2. Create one todo by clicking "+1" symbol
+2. Create one todo by clicking "+1" symbol -> (Empty list still)
-3. Fetch all todos again by clicking refresh icon
+3. Fetch all todos again by clicking refresh icon -> (Todo gets added)
-4. Created todo do not appear (THE ISSUE)
-5. Fetch all todos second time
-6. Created todo appears now

 ## Getting Started